A guide to what's on in Brisbane on Australia Day.

 - Barbeque at South Bank: Pack a picnic basket or nab a barbeque early at South Bank to spend a day in the city surrounded by the lively atmosphere of Australia Day festivities.

 - Learn about the local heritage at Caboolture Heritage Village: With more than 70 historic buildings, the village is one of the biggest historic sites in the region.
-On Australia Day there will be cane toad racing, wood chopping and festive food stalls.
+On Australia Day there will be cane toad racing, kids' entertainment and festive food stalls.
+Doors open at 9am.
 Admission is $10 for adults.
 Children under 16 are free.

-- Australia Day at Victoria Park: All things Aussie are on at Victoria Park today with Aussie tug a war, sack races, jumping castle and giant outdoor games just a small sample of what to expect.
-Today especially the Bistro were serve up true blue Aussie meals and all kids receive a free Maleny Dairies soft service ice cream and watermelon slices.
+- Australia Day at Victoria Park: All things Aussie are on at Victoria Park today with Aussie tug a war, sack races, jumping castle, face painting and giant outdoor games just a small sample of what to expect.
+Today especially the Bistro were serve up true blue Aussie meals.
+26 and 27 January 2019, 10am-5:30pm.

 Are shops open on Australia Day in Brisbane?

-Here are the major shopping centres that will open for Australia Day and their trading hours
+Here are the major shopping centres that tend to open for Australia Day public holiday (28 January) and their trading hours.

 - Queen Street Mall: Times vary.